rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 Success Criteria

-- User should see video scaling happening in dut.
+- The user should see video scaling happening in 'DUT'.

 #### Test Steps - test03